GoogleCloudPlatform/cloud-solutions/docs/index.md

 # Overview

-Browse tools and reference architectures that help you build solutions using Google Cloud.
+Browse tools and reference architectures that can help you build solutions using Google Cloud.

 ## Reference architectures